GAUTHAMPSANKAR/PX4-ROS2-hailo-payload-drop/README.md

 ## Target Detection

-The vision stack performs real-time detection of the cylindrical target using a Hailo-accelerated YOLOv8s model.
+The vision stack performs real-time detection of the target using a Hailo-accelerated YOLOv8s model.
 A geometric verification step validates the bounding box, and pixel error is computed for alignment.

 <p align="center">